Near-One/fast-bridge-protocol/README.md

 ## EthErc20Bridge scripts
 Below given command will help user to deploy and interact with contracts on the network provided as arg to below command, if no arg is provided it will use default network from hardhat-config.

-First set up your `.env` file in `spectere-bridge-protocol/.env`, for help `.env.example` is provided in `spectere-bridge-protocol` directory.
+First set up your `.env` file in `fast-bridge-protocol/eth/.env`, for help `.env.example` is provided in `fast-bridge-protocol/eth` directory.
 1. First copy content of `.env.example` file
-2. Create a new file in `spectere-bridge-protocol` directory and name it `.env`
+2. Create a new file in `fast-bridge-protocol/eth` directory and name it `.env`
 3. Paste copied content in `.env` file
 4. Fill up details as required as per used in `hardhat.config.json` file.

-Then, to run below scripts go to `spectere-bridge-protocol/eth` directory, i.e. **run command `cd eth`**
+Then, to run below scripts go to `fast-bridge-protocol/eth` directory, i.e. **run command `cd eth`**

 example : to deploy EthErc20FastBridge on <network-name> network (network-name must be defined in hardhat-config.json's networks)
 `npm run deploy:bridge -- <network-name>`

 ### Deployment script
-Running ths script will deploy bridge proxy and store proxy and implementation address in `spectre-bridge-protocol/eth/scripts/deployment/deploymentAddresses.json`
+Running ths script will deploy bridge proxy and store proxy and implementation address in `fast-bridge-protocol/eth/scripts/deployment/deploymentAddresses.json`
 To execute this script => run command `yarn run deploy:bridge -- <network-name>` example : to deploy bridge on goerli run command `yarn run deploy:bridge -- goerli`